pcimino/EnyoCaptcha/README.md

 Enyo Captcha
 =============

-Work in progress.
+## Work in progress
 The concept is to let the user solve a simple graphical puzzle instead having them try and interpret images containing distorted text.

+## Security
 Not a truly secure captcha.
 If a developer has access to the JavaScript console they can figure out how to solve the captcha.
 A future enhancement with the seed and validation on the server side will be a bit more secure, but still decipherable.
 At any rate it's a start to slow down the robots.

+## Limited use
+Not sure how much use this has in a mobile app.
+I developed this because I'm working on an Enyo based turnkey web template.
+[Which you can get here](https://github.com/pcimino/enyo-mvc-web-app).

+You can also see the captcha on [JSFiddle here](http://jsfiddle.net/pcimino/YqKdz/](http://jsfiddle.net/pcimino/YqKdz/).

 # Enyo Kind for including a Captcha
 This captcha is a simple graphical puzzle (puzzle is overstatement) requiring some shape dragging.